-High School Class Percentile Rank: To be reported for FIRST-TIME FRESHMEN or TRANSFER students required to meet final Freshman admission criteria (see Admission Status definition).
+High School Class Percentile Rank: To be reported for FIRST-TIME STUDENTS.
 The student's high school class rank, as reported by the submitting institution.
 Three-character numeric data field that is right justified and left-filled with zeroes.
 For example, a student who ranks 42nd in a class of 200 students would be reported as (200-42)/200 and therefore at the 79th percentile and would be coded as 079.
 If the student was home-schooled, or has earned a GED, there will be no High School Percentile Rank included on his/her transcript, and this field can be blank.

-High School Code: For all high school graduates, code the six-character code assigned to each high school by ACT (see Appendix F for Louisiana High School Codes).
+High School Code: For all high school graduates, code the six-character code assigned to each high school by ACT (see Appendix E for Louisiana High School Codes).
 For unknown Louisiana codes, code all zeroes, i.e., 000000.
 For GED students, code 999997.
 For out-of-state high schools in which the ACT code is unknown or not available, code 999998.
 For foreign graduates, code all nines, i.e., 999999.
 For home-schooled students, code 999996.
 This field cannot be blank for Freshmen, regardless of age.
+High School English Grade Point Average: To be reported for FIRST-TIME STUDENTS.
+The student's high school GPA on all English courses, as calculated by the admitting institution.
+The final transcript should be used, calculating the GPA by using the best four non-remedial English courses, or by using all courses numbered 120XXX.
+Data is reported as a four-character data field, to thousandths.
+For example, a student with a HSGPA of 3.854 would be coded as 3854.
+This should not be blank, but may be for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.

-High School Grade Point Average: To be reported for FIRST-TIME FRESHMEN or TRANSFER students required to meet final Freshman admission criteria (see Appendix G, #7).
-The student's overall high school GPA, as recognized by the submitting institution.
+High School Grade Point Average: To be reported for FIRST-TIME STUDENTS.
+The student's final overall high school GPA, as recorded by the admitting institution.
 Data is reported as a four-character data field, to thousandths, and uses a 4.000 grading system.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
 The formula to be used for determining a converted 4.000 GPA is as follows: Converted GPA = HSGPA / (Scale / 4.0).
 Students with GEDs will not have high school grade point averages.
 Therefore, this field should be coded as blank.